How to Improve Your Credit Score (in 9 Easy Steps)

 4. Cancel any cards you no longer use

-6. Ensure your application has accurate information
+6. Ensure your application has accurate and truthful information

 7. Don’t apply for several credit applications at once

-Each time you apply for credit, a credit search note is made by the lender and the more credit searches that are made in a short time; the less likely you are to be approved.
+Each time you apply for credit, a credit search note is made by the lender and the more credit searches that are made in a short length of time; the less likely you are to be approved.
 Try to space out your applications and do not apply for several types of credit at once as each credit search makes you look desperate.